Clown bicycle: Types of clown bicycles

 Some clown bikes are also fixed gear, with no freewheeling, so that they may be pedaled either forward or backwards.
 Some are built very small but are otherwise relatively normal.
 Pedaling an extremely small bicycle is very difficult and usually much slower than walking, so there is little practical advantage to having a bicycle that will fit in one's purse or pocket.

+History

+Soon after their invention in the 19th century, the bicycle was adopted into the circus repertoire.
+Initially prevalent as group acts, early performers drew inspiration from equestrian circus, or hippodrama, and the art form gradually became a more individual act.